melisagozet/G2M/README.md

-# G2M insight for Cab Investment firm
+# Go to Market (G2M) Insight for Cab Investment Firm

 **The Client**